woset-workshop/woset-workshop.github.io/README.md

 # Workshop on Open-Source EDA Technology

-Virtually co-located with ICCAD 2021 on November 4, 2021!
+Virtually co-sponsored by ICCAD 2022 on November 3, 2022!

 The WOSET workshop aims to galvanize the open-source EDA movement.
 The workshop will bring together EDA researchers who are committed to